 One of the benefits of living in the Wild West is our abundant sunshine.
 An advantage for home builders in Denver is that Colorado averages over 300 sunny days per year.
 My home here in Colorado is located on the north-facing side of a mountain.
 It's not uncommon to see snow in my yard well into May.
 We have some pretty sweet views of more mountains and the Continental Divide to the west and north of us, but not much potential for passive solar heating.
 However, when I designed and built our small sunny cabin in New Mexico, a primary design consideration was to provide some passive solar heating.

 What is Passive Solar?

-Anyone who has ever left his car sitting in the hot summer sun knows all too well that windows allow sunshine to enter and warm the inside.
+Anyone who has ever left their car sitting in the hot summer sun knows all too well that windows allow sunshine to enter and warm the inside.
 In a vehicle, these temperatures can reach 150° F or more very quickly.
-Concentrated versions of this same phenomenon allow solar ovens to bake and cook foods at 350° F to 400° F.
+A concentrated version of this same phenomenon allows solar ovens to bake and cook foods at 350° F to 400° F.

-The key to successful seasonal shading has to do with the relationship of the Sun’s angle above the horizon and the roof overhang above the windows.
+The key to successful seasonal shading has to do with the relationship of the sun’s angle above the horizon and the roof overhang atop the windows.
 This concept was understood and utilized in prehistoric times.
-Ancient Anasazi people ago used the same sun angle/overhang principle.
-They built entire clusters of dwellings in these "winter sun pockets".
-Mesa Verde National Park’s "Cliff Palace" is a fine example.
+Ancient Anasazi people used the same sun angle/overhang principle.
+They built entire clusters of dwellings in these "winter sun pockets."
+Mesa Verde National Park’s Cliff Palace is a fine example.

 Kevin Stevens writes for Networx.
-Get home & garden ideas on Networx.